Lafunamor/amd-strix-halo-vllm-toolboxes/README.md

 An **Fedora 43** Docker/Podman container that is **Toolbx-compatible** (usable as a Fedora toolbox) for serving LLMs with **vLLM** on **AMD Ryzen AI Max “Strix Halo” (gfx1151)**.
 Built on the **TheRock nightly builds** for ROCm.

-> **Note on Vision Models:** To prevent indefinite hangs during MIOpen exhaustive kernel search, vision encoder profiling is currently patched out.
-This means **vision features are currently unavailable** for models like Qwen3.5 MoE.
-Thanks to user `3spky5u-oss` for contributing this patch!
-For more details, see [Issue #30](https://github.com/kyuz0/amd-strix-halo-vllm-toolboxes/issues/30).

 ---

 ## 🚀 High-Performance Clustering Support (New!)